Beyond The Nose: Flonase’s Surprising Effects On The Ears

 Conclusion

-Although some anecdotes may suggest that sprays and other sinus interventions make tinnitus worse, even a few drops of a decongestant can help soothe symptoms of this particular condition and the hearing loss that can accompany an infection.
-Although a hearing aid and various forms of therapy are considered the frontline treatments for tinnitus symptoms, a nose spray can also prove itself to be a useful aid when tinnitus symptoms have grown worse as a result of nasal pressure or congestion caused by illness or allergies.
+Although a hearing aid and various forms of therapy, such as Tinnitus Retraining Therapy are considered the frontline treatments for tinnitus symptoms, a nasal spray can also prove itself to be a useful aid as part of a multi-pronged treatment approach when tinnitus symptoms have grown worse as a result of nasal pressure or congestion caused by illness or allergies.